AMReX-Combustion/PeleLMeX/README.md

 ![Documentation](https://github.com/AMReX-Combustion/PeleLMeX/workflows/PeleLMeX-Docs/badge.svg)

-*PeleLMeX* solves of the multispecies reactive Navier-Stokes equations in the low Mach number limit as described in the [documentation](https://amrex-combustion.github.io/PeleLMeX/manual/html/index.html).
+*PeleLMeX* is a non-subcycling version of [*PeleLM*](https://github.com/AMReX-Combustion/PeleLM) based on AMReX's [AmrCore](https://amrex-codes.github.io/amrex/docs_html/AmrCore.html) and borrowing from the incompressible solver [incflo](https://github.com/AMReX-Codes/incflo).
+It solves of the multispecies reactive Navier-Stokes equations in the low Mach number limit as described in the [documentation](https://amrex-combustion.github.io/PeleLMeX/manual/html/index.html).
 It inherits most of *PeleLM* algorithmic features, but differs significantly in its implementation stemming from the non-subcycling approach.

 A overview of *PeleLMeX* controls is provided in the [documentation](https://amrex-combustion.github.io/PeleLMeX/manual/html/LMeXControls.html).